Tschnu/CCL1/diary.md

 Drawing the furniture and putting it into the game.
 A Rules and Controle got added to the menu.

 20.1.
 2025
-Added the rest of the background and put in floors.
+Added the rest of the background and put in all the floors.

 21.1.
 2025
-I put in Soundeffects and added objets
+I looked online for free Soundeffects and added them to my game.
+I also added the rules and control buttons on the start screen

 22.1.
 2025
-fixed the sink, finished the background, added backgroundmusik
+With help from other we fixed the sink and I finished the background.
+Backgroundmusik got also added.
+I changed the css file gave the start screen, end screens, win screen, rules screen and control  screen a design

 23.1.
-2025
+2025.
+I looked over everything to make sure the game is in order and made screenshots for the mini-pitch

 24.1.
 2025
+All the games got presented and played afterwards.